xiaohunying/notes/pages/aws.md

 S3 Glacier deep archive | <ul><li>Storage cost - Per month per GB (a flat rate)</li><li>Request cost - per 1000 requests (Based on request type; DELETE and CANCEL requests are free)</li><li>Data retrieval cost - Per GB (based on retrieval method)</li></ul>
 Provisioned Capacity Unit | <ul><li>Data retrieval cost - Per unit</li></ul>

-**Cost of Data transfer**: Data Transfer is charged Per GB.
-Data transfer is free when
+**Cost of Data transfer**:
-- Data is transferred into S3 from internet
-- Data is transferred out to Amazon CloudFront
-- Data is transferred out to EC2 instances in the same region
+- Data Transfer is charged Per GB.
+Data transfer is free when (1) Data is transferred into S3 from internet; (2) Data is transferred out to Amazon CloudFront; (3) Data is transferred out to EC2 instances in the same region.

-**Cost of Transfer acceleration**
+- Transfer Acceleration:
   - When we look at Transfer acceleration, the pricing structure for transfer costs changes and this is largely due to the fact that your data is routed through an optimized network path to Amazon S3 via CloudFront edge locations.
   - Whereas normal data transfer into amazon S3 is free from the internet, with transfer acceleration, this is a cost associated per gigabyte dependant on which edge location is used.
 Also, there is an increased cost for any data transferred OUT of S3, either to the internet or to another Region, again due to the edge location acceleration involved.

-### Management and replication costs
+**Cost of Management and replication**
+- Features that have associated cost:
+  - S3 Inventory (Per million objects listed)
+  - S3 Analytics Storage Class Analysis (Per million objects monitored per month)
+  - S3 Object Tagging (Per 10,000 tags applied per month)
+- S3 Batch Operations: Pricing for this feature has two price points, firstly on per batch job, and secondly per million object operations performed.
+- S3 and Glacier Select: There are 2 price points related to Select: data scanned (per GB) and data returned (per GB).
+And much like when we looked at retrieval costs, Glacier is broken down into the 3 different retrieval modes: Expedited, Standard and Bulk.
+- S3 Replication:
+  - There are no specific costs for the use of the S3 replication feature itself, instead, you are simply charged for the cost for the storage class in your destination where your replicated objects will reside.
+  - Two replication modes: (1) CRR - Cross-Region Replication between 2 different buckets and (2) SRR -
+  Same-Region Replication between 2 different buckets.
+  - You will also incur costs for any COPY and PUT requests which will also be based upon the rates of the destination region.
+  - When using Cross-Region replication, there will also be the addition of the inter-region data transfer fees, which will be priced upon the source region.
+- S3 Replication Time Control: the cost to use S3-RTC is currently set at a flat rate across all regions.
+- Versioning: cost is added to you as you are storing multiple versions of the same object and as we know, the Amazon S3 cost model is based on actual usage of storage.
+- Lifecycle Policies